shahzaibwithdata/Employee-Analytics-SQL/README.md

-📊 Employee Analytics & HR Insights (SQL Server)
+Employee Analytics & HR Insights (SQL Server)
 📌 Project Overview

-This project analyzes employee and department data to generate HR and business insights using SQL Server.
+This project analyzes employee and department data to generate meaningful HR and business insights using SQL Server.
-It focuses on salary distribution, hiring trends, and workforce structure using advanced SQL techniques.
+It focuses on salary distribution, hiring trends, workforce structure, and compensation analysis using advanced SQL techniques.

-🗂️ Database Schema — Tables Used
+🗂️ Database Schema
+📁 Tables Used
 departments

 department_id (PK)